albirrkarim/react-speech-highlight-demo/README.md

 My package combines [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) and Audio File (optional) to run.

-When using prefer/fallback to audio file you can achive high quality sound and remove all compactbility problem from [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis). how you can automatically get the audio file of some text ? you can use [ElevenLabs](https://elevenlabs.io/?from=partnermurray4444), [Google Cloud](https://cloud.google.com/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Open AI](https://platform.openai.com/docs/guides/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).
+When using prefer/fallback to audio file you can achive high quality sound and remove all compactbility problem from [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).

+How you can automatically get the audio file of some text ? you can use [ElevenLabs](https://elevenlabs.io/?from=partnermurray4444), [Google Cloud](https://cloud.google.com/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Open AI](https://platform.openai.com/docs/guides/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).
 In the [demo website](https://react-speech-highlight.vercel.app/) i provide you example using ElevenLabs and even you can try your own audio file on that demo web.

+This package just take input text and audio file, so you can flexible to use any TTS API that can produce audio file, The expensive one or even cheap one when you consider the cost.

-This package just take input text and audio file, how this package know the timing spoken word or sentence of played audio?
+How this package know the timing spoken word or sentence of played audio?
 This package can detect the spoken word and sentence.

 This package is one time pay.
 No Subscription.
 Who likes subscription?
 I also don't.